MicrosoftDocs/fabric-docs/docs/data-engineering/how-to-use-notebook.md

 ### Import existing notebooks

 You can import one or more existing notebooks from your local computer using the entry in the workspace toolbar.
-Fabric notebooks recognize the standard Jupyter Notebook .ipynb files, and source files like .py, .scala, and .sql, and create new notebook items accordingly.
+Fabric notebooks recognize the standard Jupyter Notebook *.ipynb* files, and source files like *.py*, *.scala*, and *.sql*, and create new notebook items accordingly.

 :::image type="content" source="media\how-to-use-notebook\new-menu-notebook-options.png" alt-text="Screenshot showing where to find notebook options on the New menu.":::